thaidn/securegram/README.md

 ## Securegram for Android

-Securegram is fork of Telegram with a focus on security and performance.
-All messages must be end-to-end encrypted using ECDH over Curve25519 in a TextSecure-like style.
+Securegram is a fork of Telegram with a focus on security.
+All messages are end-to-end encrypted using the Axolotl protocol.

 ##Creating your Telegram Application